M$^2$RNN: Non-Linear RNNs with Matrix-Valued States for Scalable Language Modeling: Introduction

 Although linear RNNs have attracted considerable attention due to their efficient inference and training, they present several notable limitations: \begin{enumerate} \item \textbf{Limited state tracking}: Linear RNNs are provably less expressive than non-linear RNNs, particularly for hard state-tracking tasks such as code evaluation, entity tracking, and permutation composition ($S_5$ group permutation task).
 Consequently, they are no more expressive than Transformers \cite{merrill2024illusion}. \item \textbf{Poor in-context retrieval performance}: Linear RNNs exhibit weak performance in in-context retrieval tasks \cite{gla,deltanet,gdn}.
 Because their recurrent state is updated via a fixed-rank outer product, the state can be overwritten when the number of key-value associations exceeds its capacity, leading to degraded in-context retrieval performance.
 This manifests as poor performance on needle-in-a-haystack benchmarks and long-context recall tasks that require retrieving specific information from distant context. \end{enumerate}

 A common strategy is to interleave quadratic attention layers with sub-quadratic recurrent layers in order to achieve a balance between inference efficiency and downstream task performance in state-of-the-art production models.
-This alleviates the poor language modeling and long-context performance of linear RNNs while retaining their long-context training and inference efficiency advantages \cite{blakeman2025nvidia, lieber2024jamba, ren2024samba}.
+This alleviates the poor language modeling and long-context performance of linear RNNs while retaining their efficiency advantages for long-context training and inference \cite{blakeman2025nvidia, lieber2024jamba, ren2024samba}.

 While non-linear RNNs have been shown to excel at hard state tracking problems \cite{merrill2024illusion}, they face several practical challenges: \begin{enumerate} \item \textbf{Poor language modeling performance}: Current non-linear RNNs significantly underperform linear RNNs in language modeling.
 We show that large state sizes are critical for strong language modeling performance, and that the inferior results of non-linear RNNs are primarily due to their smaller state sizes rather than their non-linearity. \item \textbf{Poor long-context retrieval performance}: We further show that the smaller state sizes significantly hurt the retrieval and long-context performance.
 The vector-valued non-linear RNNs in our experiments consistently underperform \mamba~and \gdn~by $\approx 20$ points in real-world retrieval tasks (Tables \ref{table:410m-real-retrieval}, \ref{table:7b-real-retrieval}). \item \textbf{Training inefficiency}: Unlike linear RNNs, non-linear RNNs cannot be parallelized across the sequence length, making training significantly more expensive.
 This is compounded by poor hardware utilization: na\"{\i}ve recurrent GEMM execution prevents reuse of on-chip tiles across time steps, forcing costly HBM I/O and synchronization.
 Even block-wise variants \cite{flashrnn} remain constrained by micro-batch tiling, leading to padding overhead and wasted FLOPs. \end{enumerate}